meob/db2html/README.md

 ## pg2html - PostgreSQL
-pg2html is an easy and flexible tool to collect PostgreSQL configuration pg2html has been designed to work on all PostgreSQL releases and had been tested up to 11
+pg2html is an easy and flexible tool to collect PostgreSQL configuration pg2html has been designed to work on all PostgreSQL releases since 7.0 and had been tested up to 11

 ### Usage
 Login as postgres user then